dotkim/snowsoft/Explaination.md

 if (findDeniedCharacters.IsMatch(str)) return '?';
 ```

-The first is just a check if the string is empty, but the second, I think this was a nice way to do it.
+The first is just a check if the string is null or empty, but for the second, I think this was a nice way of doing it.
 It checks the input for any of the `allowedCharacters` content.
 I use the `IndexOfAny` string method to check an array of char, this way i can find any lowercase character and tell the string contains atleast one valid character.
 If not i return the questionmark.

 ```csharp
 // Find at least one lowercase character.